DanielStutzbach/blist/README.txt

 ===============================================

-The BList is a type that looks, acts, and quacks like a Python list, but has better performance for many (but not all) use cases.
-The use cases where the BList is slightly *slower* than Python's list are as follows (O(log n) vs. O(1)):
+The BList is a type that looks, acts, and quacks like a Python list, but has better performance for for modifying large lists.

-1. A large lists where inserts and deletes are only at the end of the list (LIFO).

 Earlier versions of BList were also slower for large lists that never change length, but this is no longer true as of version 0.9.6, which